 - Loss or damage of any stock, equipment or property

 - Loss of documents containing confidential information or data

 - Libel or slander.
 This can mean using or producing statements that could be seen to do damage to a client’s reputation

 PI insurance is not a necessary expense for every business.
 So it is important to find out if your business needs indemnity insurance or not.

-Some businesses will need professional indemnity insurance to allow the people who work in them to become a member of their professional bodies.
-These professions include: lawyers; accountants; financial advisers; architects; engineers; and chartered surveyors, among others.
+Some businesses will need professional indemnity insurance to be accredited as a member of their professional bodies.
+These professions include lawyers; accountants; financial advisers; architects; engineers; and chartered surveyors, among others.

 If you work in any of these professions, it is highly recommended that you take out a professional indemnity insurance policy.
 In general, PI insurance is there for people who offer services or advice to clients, as professional indemnity will cover you against compensation claims made by unhappy customers.

 No, professional indemnity insurance is not a legal requirement in the UK.
 However, in some professions the regulator or trade body might require you to have PI insurance before you can register with them.
 In effect, this means that this type of insurance is a prerequisite for you to operate as a business.

 This is true in the UK for solicitors, accountants and architects